Sign up to receive beautynews, product samples, couponsand more.

 Mastering the art of a highlighting is probably on your makeup bucket list, right?
 After all, who wouldn’t want to look like a dewy goddess?
-In fact, when used correctly, highlighter can help completely transform your face by lifting and brightening it.
-But when it comes to highlighting, it’s easy to go overboard—and chances are, you’d probably rather not look like a disco ball after applying your makeup.
+We mean, it’s a major makeup trend for a reason.
+In fact, when used correctly, highlighter can help completely transform the look of your face by lifting and brightening its appearance.
+But when it comes to highlighter, it’s easy to go overboard—and chances are, you’d probably rather not end up with a disco ball-esque makeup look.
 If you want to add highlighter to your beauty routine without overdoing it on the shimmer, try these eight hacks that will help keep your face beaming in all the right ways.

-If you’d like to use a liquid highlighter…try the L'Oréal Paris True Match™ Liquid Glow Illuminator, which comes in three shades: golden, ice, and rose.
+If you’d like to use a liquid highlighter…try the L’Oréal Paris True Match™ Lumi Glotion Natural Glow Enhancer—available in four skin tone-based shades—or the L'Oréal Paris True Match™ Lumi Glow Amour Glow Boosting Drops, which comes in two shades, one warm and one cool.

 Want a subtle-looking glow?
-Simply mix a tiny bit of liquid highlighter in with your liquid foundation.
-Apply it with a makeup sponge, like the L'Oréal Paris Infallible Blend Artist Foundation Blender, using quick dabbing and rolling motions.
+Simply mix a tiny bit of a liquid highlighter in with your liquid foundation.
+Apply it with a makeup blender, like the L'Oréal Paris Infallible Blend Artist Foundation Blender, using quick dabbing and rolling motions.

 The key to getting that perfect glow is to apply highlighter to the right spots.
 Generally, you’d want to use it on areas that the sun would naturally hit—think your forehead, down the bridge of your nose, the tops of your cheekbones, your cupid’s bow, and your chin.
 When it comes to highlighter, it’s all about going for a natural look.

 No highlighter on hand?
 No problem!
 You can still get a pretty-looking glow.
-All you need is concealer, facial oil, and a makeup sponge.
-Start by applying concealer (use the L'Oréal Paris Infallible Total Cover Concealing and Contour Kit) along the areas you would regularly highlight (like your cheekbones, nose, brow bone, and cupid’s bow).
+All you need is concealer, facial oil, and a makeup blender.
+Start by applying concealer (use the L'Oréal Paris True Match™ Super-Blendable Multi-Use Concealer) along the areas you would regularly highlight (like your cheekbones, nose, eyebrow bone, and cupid’s bow).
 Don’t blend it just yet, though!
-Instead, apply a couple of drops of facial oil, like the L'Oréal Paris Age Perfect Glow Renewal Facial Oil for dull, dry skin onto your makeup sponge and then blend it in with your concealer.
+Instead, apply a couple of drops of facial oil onto your makeup sponge and then blend it in with your concealer.
 It’s as simple as that!

 When it comes to using highlighter, less is definitely more.
 You really only need to apply a teeny-tiny amount get the look you’re after.
 So, resist the urge to slather your face in highlighter and instead dab it on in little dots.
 You can always add on more if you’d like—it’s easier to do that than remove your entire face of makeup and start again.

 We’re big fans of blush since it can help you fake a youthful-looking rosy flush.
 And adding a little highlighter to the mix can have a stunning result.
-Just apply a blush, like the L'Oréal Paris True Match™ Super Blendable Blush, as you normally would to the apples of your cheeks.
+Just apply a blush, like the L'Oréal Paris Paradise Enchanted Fruit-Scented Blush Makeup, as you normally would to the apples of your cheeks.
 Then, apply a thin layer of highlighter over your blush.

 When you plan on including highlighter in your makeup routine, it’s important to take lighting into consideration.
-If you know that you’re going to be somewhere with soft lighting, then consider choosing a sparkly highlighter, since this can help make your features really pop against the subtle background.
+If you know that you’re going to be somewhere with soft lighting, then consider choosing a sparkly highlighter (try the L’Oréal Paris Infallible Crushed Foils Metallic Highlighter), since this can help make your features really pop against the subtle background.
 Meanwhile, if you’re going to be outdoors all day, a subtler highlighter could be a better option.